jtb324/IBDCluster/documentation/api_design.md

     pvalues: None | str = None
 ```

 The api will supply three values: "data", "network", "output" which are represented by the DataHolder model, the Network model, and the gene output path respectively.
+You can access each of these values through the kwargs.
 These attributes and methods of each model are described below.

 ## DataHolder:
 ---